-It’s not easy to be a wedding photographer these days, even if you are as talented and experienced as Guy Hearn.
-Money is tight and many couples seek to save money on photographs on their big day.
-The affordability and ease of use of digital cameras has also created legions of ‘all-the-gear-but-no-idea’ would-be snappers.
-As Hearn explains to Mark Williams, in business, value is often more important than price
+It’s not easy to be a wedding photographer, even if you're as talented as Guy Hearn.
+Many couples seek to save money on photographs on their big day and the affordability and ease of use of digital cameras has created legions of ‘all-the-gear-but-no-idea’ snappers.
+As Guy explains to Mark Williams, value is more important than price

 Guy Hearn was born in 1968 in Chiswick, west London.
 “I had a happy childhood and got my first camera at the age of eight, it was a present from my brother.
 Even then I had ambitions to be a film director.
 Dad was a bank manager and mum an artist, but neither was into photography.”